tufts-ml/covid19-forecasting/README.md

 # ABC

 We provide here an example workflow, together with an overview of the necessary commands, to fit the posterior of our model parameters to true counts via ABC, and to run forecasts from such posterior.
 To get started, we recommend running each command with the default parameters, which will "fit" the parameters to the MA data we used in our experiments (only for 25 timesteps, NOT until convergence), and then generate forecasts from the "fitted" posterior.
-In the results folder, we also provide posteriors already fitted to 4 US states and 1 UK hospital.
+In the results folder, we also provide posteriors already fitted to 4 US states and 2 UK hospitals.

 ## Setup